Skip to Main Content

 Biological & Environmental Sciences: Referencing & RefWorks

-Proper referencing is critical.
-Your writing should always include accurate references to:
+Referencing correctly is important.
+Your writing should always include accurate references in order to:

 • acknowledge the sources you have used to establish your arguments and criticisms and inform your ideas